 At the end of the pond, you’ll notice a sign for the “Yellow Vista Loop,” with arrows pointing in both directions.
 Here, a triple-blue blaze marks the start of the Ridge Trail.
 Continue ahead on the wide dirt road to follow the Vista Loop Trail in the counter-clockwise direction.
-In another 125 feet, then turn right, continuing to follow the yellow blazes of the Vista Loop Trail.
+In another 125 feet, turn right, continuing to follow the yellow blazes of the Vista Loop Trail.
 Just ahead, a triple silver-on-white blaze marks the start of the Pond Loop Trail.
 Continue ahead, parallel to the western shore of the pond, now following both yellow and silver-on-white blazes.

 In 500 feet, follow the Vista Loop Trail as it turns sharply left, leaving the wide dirt road and the Pond Loop Trail, and crosses a wooden footbridge.
 The Vista Loop Trail now begins to climb on a moderately steep grade.
 After a short level stretch, followed by a brief climb over a rock outcrop, it arrives at Hawk Rock.
 This east-facing ledge offers an expansive view over much of Bergen County, with Ramapo College in the foreground on the left.
 Lake Henry is directly ahead, with Scarlet Oak Pond to the south (right).

 The Vista Loop Trail now bends to the left and continues to ascend, bearing left at a fork just ahead.
 After a steep, rocky climb, the trail levels off and soon emerges on an open rock ledge, with a panoramic east-facing view.
 The view from this Cactus Ledge is even broader than that from Hawk Rock, with the New York City skyline visible on the horizon on a clear day.
 You’ll notice several clumps of prickly pear cactus – the only native American cactus that grows east of the Rocky Mountains.
 You’ve climbed about 400 vertical feet to reach this spectacular viewpoint, so you’ll want to take a break here.